 The traditional HUD model of Public Housing is used in communities to address the challenge of finding and securing units.
 Public Housing was established to provide decent and safe rental housing for eligible low-income families, the elderly, and persons with disabilities.
-Housing Connect operates 208 Public Housing units.
-Presently, 24 of those units are going through a conversion under Section 18, leaving 184 Public Housing units available once that conversion is complete.
+Housing Connect operates 184 Public Housing units.
 Like Housing Choice Vouchers, these units are also in high demand.
-The waitlist for Public Housing closed on April 4, 2023 and there are 9,467 households on the list.
+The waitlist for Public Housing closed on April 4, 2023, and there are 3,848 households on the list.